Elizabeth Wong: "I had begun with an image of fishermen hauling their nets out of the sea"

 I always wanted to be a writer growing up, but there were no available role models for me, growing up in middle-class Malaysia.
 My dad worked at a bank, my mum was a stay-at-home mum, and most of my parents’ friends were engineers, doctors, accountants, or owned their own businesses.
 Very typical stable middle-class jobs.
 I never thought writing could be a career, let alone one that could (maybe) pay off financially, or at least enough to pay the bills.
 So my backup plan was to do geology, which I was drawn to as geology is—as ridiculous as this sounds—a physical manifestation of the other sciences.
 Like, you can see the rocks, formed by some process that involves physics or chemistry or biology.

 More importantly, there were proper jobs at the end of a geology degree: environmental consulting, mining, oil and gas, etc!
 I definitely loved studying geology and practicing it.
 Not enough to pursue an academic career in pure geology, but enough that I like to read about geological scenarios and imagine ways to incorporate this into my writing.
-And the major perk of working as a geologist is that I have travelled and worked in some places that I would be unlikely to visit as a tourist—Ukraine, Mauritania.
+And the major perk of working as a geologist is that I have traveled and worked in some places that I would be unlikely to visit as a tourist—Ukraine, Mauritania.

 ED: What exactly were you doing in Ukraine and Mauritania?
 Sometimes I think that’s the best way to travel, in service of another purpose beyond travel itself, so you get to see what’s hidden from the average person.

 EW: Most of the work that I did was done remotely in the office in London or Aberdeen.
-I would analyse the data from the subsurface (all the rock underground) and figure out where there was oil and gas and how much.
+I would analyze the data from the subsurface (all the rock underground) and figure out where there was oil and gas and how much.
 I worked on small, mostly gas fields in the beautiful Dneiper-Donets basin, near Poltava in Ukraine.
 So there would be a couple of well pads and well heads poking their head above the cornfields.
 (Gas is incredibly important for Ukraine, which would otherwise depend on expensive imported gas from Russia for their heating and energy needs.
 Or burn coal in their long, deep winters.)
 I would head to Poltava several times a year, usually in their warmer months, to meet with my colleagues in the local office in Poltava, where we would have discussions, presentations, and operational updates about the fields that we were working on.

 As for the project in Mauritania, the company I had worked for was looking for hydrocarbons offshore.
 After months and years of studying the subsurface, we were finally drilling an exploration well to test our theories and get some real rock data.
 The well was the first deep-water well after the Deepwater Horizon disaster, so safety was very important.
 Safety is the highest priority for all oil and gas operations, but even more so for this well.
 I spent over two months watching data collection processes on the rig (important for me and my work) and observing operations both on the rig and from our local support base in Mauritania.
 It was completely different from my usual desk job and therefore very exciting.